OhMyBat/OhMyBat/README.md

 ## extra

-i like working on both the technical side and the visual side of projects, so i usually bounce between coding, modeling, testing, fixing things, and sometimes making tools when i need them.
+i like working on both the technical side and the visual side of projects, so i usually bounce between coding, modeling, testing, fixing things, and sometimes making tools when i need them :D

 ## featured stuff

-look at my pinned repos for the main projects i'm actively putting time into.
+look at my pinned repos for the main projects i'm actively working on.

 ## contact / links